MSc in Medical Physics

-On successful completion of the required modules you can be awarded a Master of Science entitling you to use the letters MSc Med Phys (Open) after your name.
+On successful completion of the required modules you will be awarded a Master of Science in Medical Physics entitling you to use the letters MSc Med Phys (Open) after your name.
 The degree will be classified as pass, merit or distinction.
 You will have the opportunity of being presented at a degree ceremony.

 As a student of The Open University, you should be aware of the content of the following regulations:

 These regulations are also available on our Essential Documents website.